kuanglab/GNTD/README.md

         └── ...

 #### Protein-protein Interaction Data
 The current PPI networks can be downloaded from [BioGRID](https://thebiogrid.org/).
-This example uses human PPI network in [BioGRID version 4.4.209](https://downloads.thebiogrid.org/File/BioGRID/Release-Archive/BIOGRID-4.4.209/BIOGRID-ORGANISM-4.4.209.tab3.zip).
-Download and unzip the BIOGRID-ORGANISM-4.4.209.tab3.zip file and place the "BIOGRID-ORGANISM-<species>-4.4.209.tab3.txt" file under a folder as the PPI data.
-We will use a mouse PPI network (BIOGRID-ORGANISM-Mus_musculus-4.4.209.tab3.txt) as an example.
+This example uses mouse PPI network in [BioGRID version 4.4.209](https://downloads.thebiogrid.org/File/BioGRID/Release-Archive/BIOGRID-4.4.209/BIOGRID-ORGANISM-4.4.209.tab3.zip).
+Download and unzip the BIOGRID-ORGANISM-4.4.209.tab3.zip file and place the "BIOGRID-ORGANISM-<species>-4.4.209.tab3.txt" file under a folder as the PPI data (Please replace <species> with Mus_musculus to run the example).

         . <data-folder>
         ├── ...